Belarus in the Junior Eurovision Song Contest 2017: National final

 The national final took place on 25 August 2017.
-It consisted of ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of both telephone vote and the votes of a jury made up of music professionals.
-The show was opened by the last year's representative Alexander Minyonok, who performed his entry “Musyka moikh pobed (Music Is My Only Way)”.
+It consisted of ten competing acts participating in a televised production where the winner was determined by a 50/50 combination of both telephone votes and the votes of a jury made up of music professionals.
+The show was opened by the previous year's representative, Alexander Minyonok, who performed his entry “Musyka moikh pobed (Music Is My Only Way)”.
 He also sang a cover version of Shawn Mendes' song "There's Nothing Holdin' Me Back".
-Moreover, some of the singers that did not manage to reach the national final, but showed potential at the live auditions, were also guests of the show.
+Moreover, some of the singers who did not manage to reach the national final, but showed potential at the live auditions, were also guests of the show.
 At the end of the show, it was revealed that Helena Meraai won the national final by receiving the most votes from both the professional jury and televoters.
-The public televote in the final registered 38,729 votes.
-Respectively, Helena won the televote with 53,7%.

 Artist and song information

 Helena Meraai

 Helena Meraai (Хелена Мерааи; born 2 May 2003) is a Belarusian singer.
 She represented Belarus in the Junior Eurovision Song Contest 2017 with the song "I am the One".
 She took part in the Russian version of The Voice Kids, where she was defeated in the battle round.
 Shortly after, she represented Russia in the 2016 edition of the children's festival New Wave Junior as part of a trio, where she won along with two other girls.
 Her mother is Belarusian, while her father is from Syria.